shangll123/shangll123.github.io/blog/_posts/2023-07-10-TipsForPhd.md

 lcb: "{"
 ---

 This blog is written for junior PhD students.
-This is my tribute to the fantastic mentorship and kindness I received from my advisor and mentors during my PhD study at the University of Michigan.
+This is my tribute to the fantastic mentorship I received from my advisor and mentors during my PhD study at the University of Michigan.
 I'll share tips and strategies that smoothed my PhD path, hoping they'll illuminate yours.

 ## Table of Contents